 At the start of the 1980s the three long-established manufacturers, Crompton Electricars, Smiths and W&E Vehicles, were collectively building between 1,200 and 1,500 vehicles a year and had done so for some time.
 It must be emphasised though that a substantial share of these were unlicensed machines like industrial trucks.
-The operators were more interested in incremental improvements rather than radical change, so innovation – especially in terms of the drive system – was limited.
+The road vehicle operators were more interested in incremental improvements rather than radical change, so innovation – especially in terms of the drive system – was limited.

 However, in the mainstream motor industry, and in the UK Government, there was a growing sense that electric vehicles would have to play a much bigger part in moving goods and people.
 The drivers included gaining independence from oil as a primary fuel, having a reduced impact on the environment, staying at the global forefront of electric vehicle technology, and developing a strong British supply industry.

 A small but useful signal of government support for wider use of electric vehicles was the abolition of road tax on them announced by the UK government in March 1980.

 There was increasing optimism that this was going to be the decade when electric vehicles would take a significant share of the urban delivery market.
 The efforts led by Lucas and Chloride in the late 1970s had shown this was not far-fetched.